swanux/Helen/README.md

 # Demo

-Here's a small demo of the beta.
+Here are some small demos of the beta versions.
 Lots of work in progress...

 **v0.3**